monika-kaushal1/job-scheduler-REST_API_endpoints/README.md

 - **I CAN** cancel all of my shifts which were booked for a specific talent
 - **AND** replacement shifts are created with the same dates

-## Evaluation criteria

-Your submission will be evaluated by at least 2 people on the following criteria:

-- Completeness
-- API design
-- Tests
-- Solution design
-- Code styling

-## Final notes

-If you have any questions, feel free to reach out to us at any time.